|Location:||University Centre at Blackburn College|

 Graduates from the foundation degree can progress on to BA (Hons) Criminology (Top Up), validated by Lancaster University.

-Some graduates from the programme progress directly into roles with the following organisations:
+Some graduates from the programme progress directly into:

 - Supplementary Information